Optimal Cox Regression Subsampling Procedure with Rare Events: Numerical Results

 \section{Numerical Results}

 The simulation study as well as usecase 2 in the UKB analysis, to be described below, were performed on a Dell XPS 15 9500, with an Intel processor i7-10750H CPU.
-The analysis of usecase 1 in the UKB analysis was performed on an AWS instance r5.8xlarge.
+The analysis of usecase 1 in the UKB analysis was performed on an AWS instance r5.8xlarge. {\tt R} code for the data analysis and reported simulations is available at Github site: \\ {\tt https://github.com/nirkeret/subsampling}.